Shelf Road in CO: If you don't like steep drop-offs, don't take the road

-Shelf Road is the name of an adventurous and rugged mountain drive, located on the boundary between Fremont and Teller counties, in the US state of Colorado.
+Shelf Road is the name of an adventurous and rugged mountain drive, located on the boundary of Fremont and Teller counties, in the US state of Colorado.
 This is a great drive if you're brave and trust the person behind the wheel.
-If you don't like steep drop-offs, don't take the road.
-Back gravel road with an extreme drop off in some places.
+If you don't like steep extreme drop-offs, don't take the road.
 It's very narrow in some spots and 2 vehicles can't go thru.

 This narrow mountain road is 21.4km (13.3 miles) long, running south-north from the city of Cañon City (in Fremont County) where it begins 21.7km (13.5 miles) north of Cañon City where it changes from Fremont County Highway 9 (Garden Park Road) to Shelf Road, to the city of Cripple Creek (in Teller County).
 The road is mostly unpaved and pretty steep.
 It climbs from 1.902m (6,240ft) above the sea level, to 2.863m (9,393ft) above the sea level.
 The elevation gain is 961m and the average gradient is 3,80%.
 It is part of the Gold Belt Scenic Byway.